Research Methods in Practice (Part 2) - Teachers’ notes

 Resources

-Each student will need a proper computer (PC, Mac, or Linux - not a phone, not a chromebook) in all sessions.
+Each student will need a proper computer (PC, Mac, or Linux - not a phone, tablet or chromebook) in all sessions.
+There are a number of laptops in Link 301 that students can borrow.

 For activities based around R, students will continue to use the RStudio server account they were allocated at Stage 1.
 They should be prompted a week before the module starts to request login details if they do not have them.